 Here you'll find plans for a bread box that are based on one I built while at my first cabinet job.
-If you enjoy the bread box and would like to further develop your box making skills, check out Kate Taylor's Wooden-Box-Maker.
-There you'll learn to make a bandsaw box or Shaker box, explore tool use and wood characteristics, or just discover the joys of wooden boxes.
-Otherwise, just follow the link or click on the picture to access more details and drawing files in PDF format.
+It still sits in my mom's kitchen over 30 years later.
+Follow the link or click on the picture to access more details and drawing files in PDF format.

 These plans are for a small, wood toolbox that is simple enough for kids to build with a little help.
 It also makes a great gift.
 For more details and drawing files in PDF format, follow the link or click on the picture.